 Just Because The News Is Out Of Control, Doesn’t Mean You Have To Be

-These days, we are on an emotional rollercoaster and no matter what happens with Robert Mueller and Donald Trump, this “thrill ride” is not ending anytime soon.
+These days, we are on an emotional rollercoaster and no matter what happens with the current painful political situation in the United States, this “thrill ride” is not ending anytime soon.
 Things have really heated up with our country’s multiple crises.
 Therefore, many people I know are looking for spiritual tips to maintain balance during this time.

 Tuning in to the news and social media can feel like “one long primal scream”, as one follower wrote me.
 The very idea that justice will be thwarted strikes fear into our hearts.
 We want justice to prevail.
 More than anything, we want the truth to come to light.
 All of it.
 And we want this to never happen again.